Meet the team

 With Ava in mind she wanted to provide an occupational therapy service that reflected the high standard The Speech Room offers and with a lot of hard work and determination that was how The Move Room transpired.

-Caroline is often involved in joint sessions (SLT and OT) offering support and recommendations around speech and language development.
+Caroline is often involved in joint sessions offering support and recommendations around speech and language development.